The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

-Columns (3) and (4) show that the number of applicants assigned to the periphery increases by 1,228 (from 47,845 to 49,073, see Panel A).
-The increase in the number of applicants assigned to the periphery accounts for 72 percent of the increase in the number of assigned applicants.
-This finding is a consequence of the fact that most seats in the capital are filled in the benchmark assignment.
-Among winners, the number of applicants assigned to the periphery increases by 1,410 (=1,620+1,316--1,526), and, among losers, the number of applicants assigned to the periphery decreases by 182 (=377--265--294).
+Columns (3) and (4) show that the number of applicants assigned to the periphery increases by 1,110 (from 47,845 to 48,955, see Panel A).
+The increase in the number of applicants assigned to the periphery accounts for 71 percent of the increase in the number of assigned applicants.
+This finding is in line with the fact that most seats in the capital are filled in the benchmark assignment (see Appendix Table~\ref{tab:excess_capacity}).
+Among winners, the number of applicants assigned to the periphery increases by 1,269 (=1,460+1,211--1,402), and, among losers, the number of applicants assigned to the periphery decreases by 159 (=339--233--265).
 Thus, unlike rural hospitals, peripheral colleges can improve the utilization of available seats.

-Columns (5) and (6) show that the number of applicants who move to the capital increases by 407 (from 22,444 to 22,851, see Panel A).
-Thus, applicants from the periphery account for 89 percent of the increase in the number of applicants assigned to the capital.
-Among winners, the number of applicants who move to the capital increases by 639 (=472+769--602), and, among losers, the number of applicants who move to the capital decreases by 232 (=183--232--183).
+Columns (5) and (6) show that the number of applicants who move to the capital increases by 381 (from 22,444 to 22,825, see Panel A).
+Thus, applicants from the periphery account for 85 percent (=381/448) of the increase in the number of applicants assigned to the capital.
+Among winners, the number of applicants who move to the capital increases by 590 (=435+694--539), and, among losers, the number of applicants who move to the capital decreases by 209 (=167--167--209).